 He gave some as apostles, and some as prophets, and some as evangelists, and some as pastors and teachers, for the equipping of the saints for the work of service, to the building up of the body of Christ.
 Ephesians 4: 11, 12

 Prayer: Lord, you gave me salvation for when I step into eternity, and I thank you for that.
 You also have left me here on this side of eternity to be used by you for your will and your purposes.
 I am not certain what it is that you have for me to be and to do, but I know you will show me.
-And that is what I ask.
+That is what I ask.
 Please show me; please lead me; please help me to follow you.
 And I thank you that I can and do bring all of these prayers before you in the name of Jesus.
 Amen.

 - 3. So it Began